tboy1337/Install-Uninstall-GIT-Windows/README.md

 - Close any running Git processes
 - Uninstall Git from all found locations
 - Remove remaining files and directories

+### Updating Git

+1. Right-click on `update_git.cmd`
+2. Select "Run as administrator"
+3. Wait for the update to complete

+The script will:
+- Verify administrator privileges
+- Check if Git is installed
+- Run the built-in Git updater
+- Report success or failure

 ## Default Installation Settings